2 brothers, 2 teams, 2 contrasting experiences at World Cup

 DOHA, Qatar (AP) — Joy for the Williams family of Spain on Wednesday at the World Cup.
 Then despair for the same Williams family, who are also of Ghana, on Thursday.

-Williams brothers Iñaki and Nico have managed to mark both sides of their family’s heritage in the most incredible way at this World Cup in Qatar by playing for two different countries.
+Williams brothers Iñaki and Nico have managed to mark both sides of their family’s heritage in a remarkable way at this World Cup in Qatar by playing for two different countries.
 They were both born in Spain but their parents are from Ghana.

-Nico was part of the Spain team that beat Costa Rica 7-0 on Wednesday in the tournament’s most compelling performance so far.
+Nico was part of the young Spain team that beat Costa Rica 7-0 on Wednesday in the tournament’s most compelling performance so far.
 He came on as a second-half substitute to make his World Cup debut in Spain’s record win at the tournament.

 A day later, big brother Iñaki played his first World Cup game for Ghana, a 3-2 loss to Cristiano Ronaldo and Portugal.